rhdhorchestrator/workflow-token-propagation-example/README.md

 curl -v -XPOST -H "Content-type: application/json" -H "Authorization: ${RHDH_BEARER_TOKEN}" ${RHDH_ROUTE}/api/orchestrator/v2/workflows/token-propagation/execute -d '{"inputData":{}, "authTokens": [{"provider": "First", "token": "FIRST"}, {"provider": "Other", "token": "OTHER"}, {"provider": "Simple", "token": "SIMPLE"}]}'
 ```
+> [!WARNING]
+> With the default `quarkus.oidc` properties set, this kind of request will fail as the defined authorization header defined by `quarkus.oidc.token.header=X-Authorization-Other` is not a valid token.
+The workflow will return a 401 error.

 To generate a real token for an user in the Keycloak:
 ```